OpenTwinCities/cfapi_attendance_sync/README.md

 =====================

 A real hacked together attempt to push Attendence data into the CfAPI.
 Our first goal is Meetup.
-Currently we are fetching attendee data from Meetup.
+Currently we are fetching attendee data from Meetup and formatting it to push to the CfAPI.

 ## Requirements